cody-black/Mercury-VPN-Setup/guides/GCEEnglish.md

 Copy and paste the following line (to paste, click on the prompt, then Ctrl-V), then press Enter

-`wget git.io/nenengce -O nenengce.sh && chmod +x nenengce.sh && ./nenengce.sh`
+`wget git.io/JUsFy -O vpn-setup.sh && chmod +x vpn-setup.sh && ./vpn-setup.sh`

+**SCR Note:** If you have problems getting the VPN server to work, you may have to change some of the parameters in the installation script that this downloads and reinstall the VPN server.
+See [this link](https://github.com/angristan/openvpn-install) for more info about the installation script.
+Possible fixes include changing `PROTOCOL_CHOICE=1` to `PROTOCOL_CHOICE=2` (changing from UDP to TCP) or changing `PORT=443` to `PORT=1193`.

 Note the path shown after "the configuration file is available".
 You will create multiple client profile later, since the same profile can't access your VPN simultaneously.